verus-lang/paper-sosp24-artifact/site/guide.md

 memory log (all in Figure 8).

 **Claim C**.
-The performance of the verified page table implementation is comparable to the corresponding unverified implementation (with the exception of eager directory reclamation).
+The performance of the verified page table implementation is comparable to the corresponding unverified implementation (with the exception of eager directory reclamation, which the unverified implementation does not do).
 (Figure 11)

 **Claim D**.
 The prototype verified memory allocator can complete 8 out of 19 benchmarks from mimalloc’s benchmark suite, though it does not reach performance parity.
 (Figure 12)